 2. Travel made me appreciate home, family and friends more than ever

 I’ve always believed family comes first.
 And considering my friends are my second family, its pretty safe to say they come into the same rule.
 But before I left for this year abroad, I never truly appreciated how great my home country Australia is, let alone my little island paradise – Tasmania.
 It was when I came home after a year of solo travels that I finally sat back and let it all sink in.
-Family, friends and home can’t be beat and will never be replaced.
+Family, friends and home can’t be beaten and will never be replaced.

 3. I no longer think, I just do

 Whether you view it as a good or bad thing, letting go of the overthinking aspect of life has in my eyes been a massive step in the right direction to truly enjoying and experiencing all life has to offer.
 I’ve adopted a “do now, apologise later” attitude and no longer weigh up the pros and cons before just jumping in and experiencing something new.
-Case in point: Bungy jumping off the highest bungy in the world.
+Case in point: Bungy jumping off the highest Bungy in the world.

 4. I would be a pretty good companion at a trivia night